phosfox/ml_embedded/abbreviations.md

 ![perceptron](images/perceptron.png)

 In the example shown a perceptron can have multiple inputs and one output.
 To compute the output, each input can have an importance in form of **weights**.
-The perceptron can only have an output of 0 or 1 which is determined by wether the sum *∑j wj * xj* is less or greater than some **threshold value**.
+The perceptron can only have an output of 0 or 1 which is determined by wether the sum `∑j wj * xj` is less or greater than some **threshold value**.
 This threshold is called bias.

-# Gradientenabfall:
+# Gradient descent:
+> [Gradient descent](http://wiki.fast.ai/index.php/Gradient_Descent) is an optimization algorithm used to **minimize** some function by iteratively moving in the direction of steepest descent as defined by the negative of the gradient.
+In machine learning, we use gradient descent to update the parameters of our model.
+Parameters refer to coefficients in linear regression and weights in neural networks.

+## How it works
+Starting at the top, the first step downhill is the direction specified by the negative gradient.
+After that we recalculate the negative gradient by passing the coordinates of the new point.
+Then we take another step in the direction it specifies.
+Continue this process iteratively till the point is the local minium.

+The size of these steps is called **learning rate**.
+If the learning rate is too high the risk of overshooting the lowest point increases.
+If the learning rate is too low it costs a lot of time to get to the bottom.

 # Delta-Regel: